-The first step for non-citizens to do to obtain right to entering the United Kingdom is to apply for a visa in hopes of getting it approved.
+The first step for non-citizens to do to obtain the right to enter the United Kingdom is to apply for a visa in hopes of getting it approved.

 However, no matter how one might consider this move crucial and therefore exert every effort to get the application right, many fail to do it properly.
 This is especially true to those who don’t have immigration or visa consultants assisting them.
-Of course such experienced consultants offer plenty of help to clients, but others who find them a bit too costly and therefore bypass getting one.
-As a result, those who risk applying for UK visa by themselves can run across various issues as they try to save money.
+Of course, such experienced consultants offer plenty of help to clients, but others who find them a bit too costly and, therefore, bypass getting one.
+As a result, those who risk applying for a UK visa by themselves can run across various issues as they try to save money.

 Here are the most common visa application mistakes so everyone will know and don’t have to repeat them.

-Whether overlooked or deliberate, incomplete answers on application form can be grounds for visa application rejection.
-You might have saved money but in the end, your effort is wasted if you end up failing to obtain UK visa.
+Whether overlooked or deliberate, incomplete answers on the application form can be grounds for visa application rejection.
+You might have saved money, but in the end, your effort is wasted if you end up failing to obtain a UK visa.

 Supporting your application, like the filled out form, are documents that prove you deserve to be granted a visa.
-This may include necessary financial proof to support your stay, skill certification or proof of support from a British citizen or or organization.
+This may include necessary financial proof to support your stay, skill certification, or proof of support from a British citizen or organization.

-Failure to deliver them, or sending over altered information can delay the review process or even refusal to your application.
+Failure to deliver them or sending over altered information can delay the review process or even refusal of your application.

-One common belief is that more requirements you submit helps strengthen your case to get your visa application approved.
-Since there is a list of standard requirements already in place — filled out form, photos, passport, etc — you don’t have to provide what’s not being asked.
+One common belief is that the more requirements you submit helps strengthen your case to get your visa application approved.
+Since there is a list of standard requirements already in place — filled out the form, photos, passport, etc. — you don’t have to provide what’s not being asked.
 Anyway, in most occasions, immigration officers will ask for supporting documents, should they feel the need to.

 Some applicants refer to old records or ask friends who made previous applications and are referred to pay amount that has since changed.
 Visa fees can change without prior notice, especially those involving additional dependents.
 Also, more visa application centers no longer accept cash payments.

-Such lack of prior information could cost one appointment schedule, and can lead to unneccesary delay and disappointment.
+Such lack of prior information could cost one appointment schedule, and can lead to unnecessary delay and disappointment.